Life awaits beyond the beaten path

 In a survival situation, it is extremely important to stop and assess your situation.
 You need to ask yourself a few important questions.
 Am I hurt?
 Am I in immediate danger?
 What items do I have with me?
 What items are in my immediate surroundings?
-Spending a few moments taking stock of your situation is perhaps the most important thing you can do when faced with a survival situation.
+When facing a survival situation, spending a few moments taking stock of your situation is perhaps the most important thing you can do.
 When scared, people will often panic, and become disoriented.
 This can quite literally be a death sentence.
 When presented with an adverse situation, it is wise to find a safe place to sit down, and calm yourself.
-You must remember that the decisions you make will have a profound impact, either positive or negative, on your immediate future.
+You must remember that the decisions you make will have a profound impact, either positive or negative, upon your immediate future.

 In a survival situation once you know what you have to work with, you must come up with a plan to satisfy your immediate basic needs.
 This plan must cover things like finding or building shelter, obtaining fire, water, and food.
 It must also include security.
 In most areas, humans are not at the top of the food chain.
 How will you protect yourself from animals and insects hell bent on making a meal of you?
 How will you signal for rescue?
 If rescue does not come, what are your options for self rescue?

 In a survival situation one must adjust their way of thinking.
 You will more than likely have to do things, or eat things, that seem foreign to you.
 Flexibility is the mainstay of survival.
 The ability to roll with any situation can help you make it home alive.
-Even after developing the perfect survival plan, you must be willing to throw out all or part of it if your situation changes.
-The ability to adjust and a positive attitude will keep you from losing it if you face a setback.
+Even after developing the perfect survival plan, if your situation changes, you must be willing to throw out all or part of said plan.
+If you face a setback, the ability to adjust, coupled with a positive attitude will keep you from losing it.

 Even with a great plan, and the willingness to adjust, you must also have built in contingencies.
 In the event of extraordinary rains, what will you do?
 How will you maintain a fire.
 What if it snows?
 How will you signal for rescue?
 If rescue does not happen, how can you self rescue?
 What if you are hurt in some manner?
 While contingency plans cannot account for all eventualities, they can give you a good start at protecting yourself from most of them.
 They can also make it easier to adjust to changing situations.